-Tire depth gauges are crucial for ensuring your tires are in good shape, both on your tractor and the trailers you haul.
+Tire depth gauges are crucial for ensuring your tires are in good shape on your tractor and the trailers you haul.
 If you’re picking up a trailer, don’t take someone else’s word for it.
 Always check tire depth and pressure (at least with the hammer method) before starting your run.

 19. Aluminum walk ramps

-If you pull up to a location without a loading dock or you arrive at a destination and your liftgate malfunctions, you’ll need an easy way to get freight out of your truck.
+If you pull up to a location without a loading dock or arrive at a destination and your liftgate malfunctions, you’ll need an easy way to get freight out of your truck.
 Aluminum walk ramps are the answer.
 They’re lightweight, easy to store and carry, and can save you a lot of grief.

 20. Dog bone wrench